 Blessed are the poor in spirit, those who mourn, the meek, those who seek righteousness, the merciful, the pure in heart, the peacemakers, those who are persecuted because of righteousness.
 (Matthew 5:1-11) He spread the message of peace, acceptance, love, and humility.

 Greatest Commandments: Love God, Love others as yourself

 Jesus summed up all His teachings with these simple commandments – it starts and ends in Love – Love your God, Love your neighbor, Love yourself.
 It’s all about Love.
 “There is no commandment greater than these.”
 (Mark 12:28-34)

 These are just a few of the examples of the Love Jesus showed His followers.
 Yes, there were times He became angry – like when He whipped through the Temple – a justified anger and lament over the use of His Father’s House to fleece money from poor people instead of being used for Praise and Prayer to Our God (Matthew 21:11-17).
 He was correcting a grave injustice in the spiritual well-being of His people.
 Ultimately, it was all about Love.

-The Jesus I know to be my Lord and Savior is compassionate, kind, a champion for the downtrodden, the comforter of the broken, a strength for the weak, peace for the bitter, courage for the fearful – this is my Jesus.
+The Jesus I know to be my Lord and Savior is compassionate, kind, a champion for the downtrodden, comforter of the broken, strength for the weak, peace for the bitter, courage for the fearful – this is my Jesus.
 His Love changed my heart, my life, my mind, and my spirit.
 His Love is Radical.